siidhaarth/n8n-self-host-on-gcp-pulumi/README.md

 # Self-Hosting n8n on Google Cloud Run: Complete Guide

 So you want to run n8n without the monthly subscription fees, keep your data under your own control, and avoid the headache of server maintenance?
 Google Cloud Run offers exactly that sweet spot: fully managed, serverless containers with per-use pricing.
-This repo gives you a production-ready Pulumi program that stands up the official n8n container on Cloud Run, backed by Cloud SQL Postgres, wrapped with Google Secret Manager, and ready for secure automation at scale.
+This repo gives you a production-ready, modular Pulumi program that stands up the official n8n container on Cloud Run, backed by Cloud SQL Postgres, wrapped with Google Secret Manager, and ready for secure automation at scale.

-> **Fast Track**
->
-> Prefer infrastructure-as-code that can be executed in a single command?
-This repository also contains the original Terraform implementation under `terraform/`.
-The Pulumi version in `src/` is the recommended path if you want strong typing, component reuse, and first-class integration with modern dev tooling.

 ## Why Teams Self-Host n8n on Cloud Run